 When he came back he had undergone a metamorphosis.
 Gone were the bright outfits and jacket and combed over hair; Naito, to the shock of everyone in New Japan from the roster to the announcers to the fans, had changed.
 He now was barely putting any effort into his matches and often could be seen dozing off during the matches and not trying to help his teammates.
 He didn't even take off his gear and wrestled in it, becoming a full on slacker who couldn't be bothered to help out as he didn't care about what was going on anymore as it took him minutes for him to make his debut and would walk out on people or steal the win whenever it suited him.
 He then revealed after the 2015 G1 Climax that he had joined up with the group Los Ingobernables in Mexico and was creating his own port of the faction, having adopted its catchphrase and lifestyle "Tranquilo".

-During the opening match of the yearly World Tag League around the end of 2015, a third man accompanied Naito and Evil to the ring as the newest member of the growing stable and revealed himself to be a returning Bushi, who for the past year had been out with an injury and joined up with the group and began spraying opponents with a mist-like substance in matches as he too became more vicious.
+During the opening match of the World Tag League 2015, a third man accompanied Naito and EVIL to the ring as the newest member, a returning Bushi, returning from injury.
+Bushi would begin spraying opponents with a mist-like substance in matches as he too became more vicious.
 The Deadly Duo had now become a Terrible Trio.

-Hiromu Takahashi for the past three years had been wrestling for his excursion in Mexico and the US under the name Kamaitachi, and returned in November and issued a challenge to IWGP Junior Heavyweight Champion Kushida to face him at the Tokyo Dome at New Japan's biggest show, Wrestle Kingdom.
-A month later, Takahashi would appear during a tag match between Naito and the Los Ingobernables leader in Mexico, Rush, against Hiroshi Tanahashi and Kushida.
-As the match went on, Takahashi showed where his allegainces laid as he attacked and laid out Kushida.
-After the match Naito offered him a Los Ingobernables hat and Hiromu accepted it, bringing the group up to five.
+Hiromu Takahashi for the past three years had been on excursion in Mexico and the US under the name Kamaitachi, but returned in November under his own name and issued a challenge to IWGP Junior Heavyweight Champion Kushida for New Japan's biggest show, Wrestle Kingdom.
+A month later, Takahashi would appear during a tag match between Naito and the original Los Ingobernables leader in Mexico, Rush, against Hiroshi Tanahashi and Kushida.
+After the match Naito offered him a Los Ingobernables hat and Hiromu accepted, bringing the group up to five.

 - A Lighter Shade of Black: Since 2017, the group's overall popularity saw them being portrayed more as tweeners who could act as either faces or heels depending on who they were pit against.
 Their use of underhanded tactics never diminshed either; you're as likely to see them cheat out babyfaces as they do against heels without any questions.